 \subsection{KAN Implementation Details}

 All experiments were conducted in Python using JAX \citep{jax2018github}.
 Since the original implementation of KANs is not GPU-enabled and therefore very slow, we instead reference the ``Efficient KAN'' code found in \url{https://github.com/Blealtan/efficient-kan.git}.
 Since Efficient KANs were implemented originally in PyTorch \citep{pytorch_2024}, we translated the code to Flax \citep{flax2020github}.
-This implementation can be found in the supplementary material submitted with this manuscript.
+This implementation can be found at \url{https://github.com/PredictiveIntelligenceLab/ActNet}.